(See also Overview of Personality Disorders.)

 Discomfort when they are not the center of attention

 Interaction with others that is inappropriately sexually seductive or provocative

 Consistent use of physical appearance to call attention to themselves

 Interpretation of relationships as more intimate than they are

 Also, symptoms must have begun by early adulthood.

 Histrionic personality disorders can be distinguished from other personality disorders based on characteristic features:

-Borderline: Patients with borderline personality disorder consider themselves bad and experience emotions intensely and deeply; those with histrionic personality disorder do not see themselves as bad, even though their dependence on the reaction of others may be stem from poor self-esteem.
+Borderline personality disorder: Patients with borderline personality disorder consider themselves bad and experience emotions intensely and deeply; those with histrionic personality disorder do not see themselves as bad, even though their dependence on the reaction of others may stem from poor self-esteem.

 General treatment of histrionic personality disorder is the same as that for all personality disorders.

 Little is known about the efficacy of cognitive-behavioral therapy and drug therapy for histrionic personality disorder.